 Somaliland is, for all intent and purposes, a country.
 Many people who try to visit every country in the world visit Somaliland and count it as Somalia, simply because it’s so scary to go to Somalia!
 But it’s cheating.
 If you really want to have visited every country in the world, you have to visit Somaliland AND Somalia.

 Once you see where this small island is on the map you’d be very surprised to hear that it’s actually part of the Eurozone.
 Reunion is owned by the French so therefore isn’t added to the UN list of countries.
 Just under a million people call this remote island home.
 It’s well worth a visit with a volcano, waterfalls, beaches and loads more to enjoy.
 In my opinion, not a country though.

 58. St Helena

 This small island is one of the oldest overseas territories belonging to the British, only Bermuda is older.
-Even though St Helena is so far away from the UK I can still spend my sterling there, the local currency is the St Helena Pound.
-An interesting fact about this beautiful place is that it’s on of the safest remote islands on the planet, and in my opinion one of the most beautiful.
+Even though St Helena is so far away from the UK I can still spend my sterling there, the local currency is St Helena Pound.
+An interesting fact about this beautiful place is that it’s one of the safest remote islands on the planet and in my opinion one of the most beautiful.
 In my opinion, not a country though.